CVAD Celebrates! | Event Photos | Thank You

 Ritchie is a New York-based artist known for his paintings and installations that draw from science, sociology, anthropology, mythology and the history of art.
 His 20-foot-tall, 7,000-pound sculpture, “Shadow Garden,” is located on the west side lawn of the UNT Art Building.
 The 25,242-square-foot Art Annex building is the new home of the Studio Arts ceramics program and 40 graduate-student studios, dedicated spaces to inspire creativity and exploration.

 The open house also extends to the Art Building with an exhibition of student work on all floors.
+Graduate students will host an Open Studios event of their studios in the Art Annex.
 We look forward to seeing you!

-4 p.m.: Art in Public Places Program: Special Presentation and the dedication of the "Shadow Garden" sculpture by artist Matthew Ritchie!
+4 p.m.: Art in Public Places Program: A Special Presentation and the dedication of the "Shadow Garden" sculpture by New York City-based artist Matthew Ritchie!